unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 ```

 Since Route Maps are valid `Entrypoint` values, multiple Route Maps can be nested.
 Because a route part must exactly match the route pattern key,
-the parent route key must end with `*` so that the route is followed.
+the parent route key must end with `*` for the route to be followed.
 ```tsx
 export default {
     '/articles/*': {